fbpx

 The importance of a healthy lifestyle

 Overweight and obesity are an increasing problem, sometimes leading to severe health problems.
-The Covid-19 pandemic really highlighted how dangerous obesity can be.
+In 2020, the Covid-19 pandemic revealed once again just how dangerous obesity can be.
 Obesity turned out to be one of the biggest risk factors for ending up in intensive care.
 Obesity both reduces the effectiveness of our immune system and triples the risk of being hospitalised with Covid-19.

 Even aside from Covid-19, obesity and overweight are a problem for society.
 That is proved by the rising global figures.
 In the United States, a staggering 40% of the population is obese.
 In Belgium, 28% of people are affected, including 8% of children.
 That figure has tripled in 20 years.
 The problem is often a combination of an unhealthy diet and insufficient exercise.

 Along with Adriana, we want to change this.
-So we are really enthusiastic about supporting her mission.
+That’s why it has been such a great pleasure to support her throughout her mission.

 Adriana’s tips for a healthy lifestyle